mosra/magnum-website/content/blog/backstage/static-and-dynamic-polymorphism-in-magnum.rst

 All classes with similar use cases in Magnum are statically polymorphic.
-It means that you can for example swap transformation representation from :dox:`DualQuaternion` to :dox:`Matrix4`, easily switch to different platform toolkit (replace :dox:`Platform::GlutApplication` with :dox:`Platform::Sdl2Application`) or use faster in-memory image representation on modern graphics cards (:dox:`BufferImage2D` instead of :dox:`Image2D`).
+It means that you can for example swap transformation representation from :dox:`DualQuaternion` to :dox:`Matrix4`, easily switch to different platform toolkit (replace :dox:`Platform::GlfwApplication` with :dox:`Platform::Sdl2Application`) or use faster in-memory image representation on modern graphics cards (:dox:`GL::BufferImage2D` instead of :dox:`Image2D`).
 In most cases you can do that without any additional changes to method calls and everything will just work.

 Not everything can be conveniently done without sublcassing.
-To avoid having virtual destructor, the base destructor is made protected (as is the case with :dox:`AbstractFramebuffer` and other classes which are not meant to be instantiated directly).
+To avoid having virtual destructor, the base destructor is made protected (as is the case with :dox:`GL::AbstractFramebuffer` and other classes which are not meant to be instantiated directly).
 Also, it's possible to cheat a little with primitive types for math structures, as only the base class contains the actual data and the destructors in subclasses are basically a no-op (for example :dox:`Math::Color4`,